Panzer VIII "Maus"

 |A Maus on the move, note its tracks in the snow and winter camouflage.
 It looks like a pretty easy target, unless it was pointing its gigantic main gun at you|

-Being buddies with Hitler, he suggested to him a couple of months later that what Germany needed was an even bigger tank, one that he had a head start on designing due to his work on the Ferdinand.
+Being buddies with Hitler, he suggested to him a couple of months after losing the Tiger competition that what Germany needed was an even bigger tank.
+Naturally, he was the perfect man to come up with it since he had a head start on designing due to his work on the Ferdinand.
 Hitler, a fan of big weapons, agreed.
+In fact, there were plans for even bigger tanks, so the idea of the Maus was simply part of a broader move to larger and larger panzers.
+It was the next step in a seemingly inexorable progression from small to large.

-The problem was that Porsche, a brilliant man, was a little too smart; he tended to over-engineer simple weapons to the point where they sucked up scarce resources without providing a countervailing military gain, having too many moving parts and intricate interactions that would be insanely difficult to fix when they broke down for the small extra benefit they provided.
+The problem was that Porsche, a brilliant man, was a little too smart; he tended to over-engineer simple weapons to the point where they sucked up scarce resources without providing a countervailing military gain.
+His designs were brilliant, but had too many moving parts and intricate interactions that would be insanely difficult to fix when they broke down for the small extra benefit they provided.
+In addition, they required materials that were in scarce supply in wartime Germany.
+In other words, Porsche's designs were great in the abstract, but not so good in practice.
 The Maus was a prime example, for everything about it reeked of impracticability, an abstract creation that would work fine on the factory testing ground and be impossible in the field.

 |Tiger VIII Maus|